kesh4207/Fruit-Machine/README.md

 Adding on to this I would create a betting option for the user, so they start of with an inital amount and loose/gain money depending on their score status.
 Once, they have loss all their money, I want to give them an option to reset the game.
 I also want to add more effects for wining i.e. confetti to improve user experience.

-This was done as part of the TTA course.